OrchardCMS/OrchardDoc/Documentation/Content-types.markdown

 "Almost" because it usually derives from ContentPartRecord, which gives them an Id and a reference to the content item the part is participating in.

+## Content Driver

+A content driver is similar to an MVC controller, except that it works at the level of the content part.
+It is responsible for preparing the views of the part, on the front-end, but also as an editor in the content item editor.
+It also handles post modifications in those editors in order to persist changes.
+Finally, it handles the importing and exporting of the part.
+In many ways, the driver is the brain of your part.

 ## Content Handler

 A content handler is the object that manages content items and parts.